BAJAJ FINSERV DIRECT LIMITED

 Interest Rates for Home Loans for Resale Flats

-Some of the leading banks and NBFCs that offer loans for resale properties are:
+On Bajaj Markets, you can get home loans from various partner lenders and compare their terms to make an informed choice.
+Some of the partnered banks and NBFCs that offer loans for resale properties are:

 PNB Housing Finance